2023-2024 Fellowship Activity Period: On or after August 1, 2023 through July 31, 2024

 - If a provider has not yet published updated costs for the PDF period, the most recently published costs may be used.
 List the amount in U.S. dollars and round up to the nearest dollar.
 If the expenses for your project are in a foreign currency, use the exchange rate at oanda.com to estimate the cost in U.S. dollars.
 Only enter U.S. dollars, NOT foreign currency, on the form.

 - Only list expenses that will occur during the PDF period of August 1 and conclude no later than July 31, of the following year.

 - If you are on OpenNet or any other network that does not allow Java script, you will need to manually calculate the costs.
 Calculate the Total Reimbursable Project Expenses, the Minimum amount of Applicant Responsibility and Requested Fellowship Amount.

-- The requested amount (line D) must fall between $1,000 – $2,500.
-Any amount outside this range will be found not eligible.
+- TIP: The requested fellowship amount (line D) must fall between $1,000 – $2,500.
+Any amount outside this range will be found ineligible.

 Section 5: Completion

 - In a few sentences, describe your future plans if you are awarded a PDF.